Smells Like Delish

 roasting pan on a grill with a double smoked ham that has a crispy glaze.

-Why You'll Love This Smoked Ham
+Why You'll Love This Double Smoked Ham Recipe

 There's nothing quite like a delicious, juicy ham to make any holiday meal special.
 When you smoke it in your Traeger or grill, you take it to a whole new level though.

 This Double Smoked Ham recipe is easy, and produces a ham that is perfectly smoky and flavorful.
+Whether you are cooking for a special holiday meal or just a casual summer afternoon feast with friends, this twice smoked ham is a real winner.

 • Even if you are new to smoking meat, you can easily make this ham.